Sunday, December 22, 2024

 MEDITERRANEAN CYPRESS: A TREE WITH MANY NAMES

-This kind of tree tapers quickly (i.e., pencil shaped).
-As a result, it is a very narrow (4 to 5 feet wide) tree, but it can be very tall (commonly reported as up to 115 feet tall (= 35 m).
-In my neighborhood in southern California (northern Los Angeles Count), there are many localized stands of these trees.
-The tallest of these trees could be 80+ feet tall (estimated height), as they have been growing for about 60 years!
+This kind of tree tapers quickly (thus it is pencil shaped).
+It is a very narrow (4 to 5 feet wide) tree, but it can be very tall (commonly reported as up to 115 feet tall (= 35 m).
+These kind of trees rapidly increase their height (about 2 to 3 feet per year), but eventually their growth rate slows down.
+Their roots are primarily vertical and usually not disruptive to nearby walls.
+In my neighborhood in southern California (northern Los Angeles Count), there are quite a few localized stands of the "Mediterranean Cypress."
+The tallest ones are about 80+ feet tall (estimated height) or more, as they have been growing for many decades.

 The foliage of this type of tree consists of clusters of short needles on upright branches.
-Shown here is a cluster, 7 inches long, 5.5 inches wide.
+Shown is a cluster, 7 inches long, 5.5 inches wide.

 This plant does not flower, but in the late summer and fall, it produces small, roundish, green to brown (can be copper color) seed cones, which are initially closed--but open up somewhat later.
 Shown here are representative seed cones from the upper part of the tree.
 The cones are about 1.5 inches in height and ¾ inch in diameter.